Certain parameters apply to all transformations that DITA Open Toolkit supports.

-- Specifies how DITA-OT handles content files that are not located in or below the directory containing the master DITA map.
+- Specifies whether to warn or fail if content is located outside the directory containing the DITA map.
 The following values are supported:

 - fail – Fail quickly if files are going to be generated or copied outside of the directory.

 - warn (default) – Complete the operation if files will be generated or copied outside of the directory, but log a warning.